wobsoriano/systray-portable/README.md

 # systray-builder

-A fork of [systray-portable](https://github.com/zaaack/systray-portable.git) that uses [fyne's](https://github.com/fyne-io/systray) tray widget.
+A portable version of [go systray](https://github.com/getlantern/systray), using stdin/stdout to communicate with other language.
+This repo is fork of [systray-portable](https://github.com/zaaack/systray-portable.git) that uses [fyne's](https://github.com/fyne-io/systray) tray widget.
 Removed GTK dependency and support for legacy linux system tray.

 ## Protocol